Want to Save Money? Buy an EV.

 What about the battery?

-One common misconception about EVs is that the battery will require replacement, similar to batteries in gas-powered vehicles.
-This is extremely unlikely.
-An analysis by Recurrent showed that only 1.5% of vehicles analyzed required a replacement (excluding manufacturer recalls that resulted in a battery replacement).
+This is extremely unlikely to occur, with an analysis by Recurrent showing that only 1.5% of vehicles analyzed required a replacement (excluding manufacturer recalls that resulted in a battery replacement).

-Your battery is likely to outlast the vehicle that surrounds it—in fact, most EV batteries will be repurposed for other uses after the vehicle is retired, such as for energy storage or recycled content for new EV batteries.
+Your battery is likely to outlast the vehicle that surrounds it—in fact most EV batteries will be repurposed for other uses after the vehicle is retired, such as for energy storage or recycled content for new EV batteries.